jamhed/pi-redux-js/README.md

 h1.
 How to use

-The router.cs is the main processor, you need to load it with requirejs
+The router.cs is the main processor, you need to load it with requirejs:

+<script type="text/javascript" src="/lib/requirejs/require.js" data-main="/lib/pi/js/init.js"></script>

+init.js (a compiled version of init.cs) just loads our requirejs conf and instantiates the router.cs:

+require ["../conf/requirejs"], (Conf) ->
+   require.config Conf

+   require ["router", "lib/jquery"], (Router, JQuery) ->
+      router = new Router